Séralini affair: Study background

+All of the rats were allowed free access to food and water.

 The paper's abstract stated: "In females, all treated groups died 2–3 times more than controls, and more rapidly.
 This difference was visible in 3 male groups fed GMOs.
 All results were hormone and sex dependent, and the pathological profiles were comparable."

 Publication strategy

 Séralini held a press conference on the day the study was released in which he "promoted the cancer results as the study's major finding."
 At the press conference he also announced the release of a book and film about the study.
 Selected journalists were given early access to the paper on condition they sign a confidentiality agreement, which meant they were unable to confer with other scientists before the embargo expired.
 In contrast, embargo guidelines by journals such as Nature allow reporters to check their stories with independent experts.
 (Note: Nature Geoscience editorial, December 2011: "Giving the media advance notice of upcoming papers and full access to them several days before publication allows reporters time to research a story, and ask independent experts to comment on the full peer-reviewed paper.")

 Séralini's approach was widely criticized.
 A Nature editorial called it "a public-relations offensive."
 The result of the confidentiality agreement, the journal said, was that critical commentary was absent from the first round of stories, the ones most likely to be remembered.
 (Note: Nature, September 2012: "With such strong claims and the predictably large effect they will have on public opinion, researchers should take care how they present their findings to the public and the media.
 They should spell out their results clearly; emphasize the limitations and caveats; and make it clear that the data still need to be assessed, and replicated, by the scientific community.
 That didn't happen.
 The paper was promoted in a public-relations offensive, with a related book and film set for release this week.
 Furthermore, journalists wishing to report the research had to sign confidentiality agreements that prevented them from contacting other scientists for comment on the paper until after the embargo had expired.
 Some, to their credit, refused, or accepted and then revisited the story critically once their hands were no longer tied by these outrageous restrictions.
 The result was the exclusion of critical comment in many of the breaking stories — the ones that most people will remember.")
 The press conference and publication occurred weeks before the vote on California Proposition 37, which called for labeling genetically modified food.
 The study was cited by supporters of the proposition.

 The ethics committee of the French National Centre for Scientific Research wrote that Séralini's public relations approach was "inappropriate for a high-quality and objective scientific debate."
 Science journalist Carl Zimmer criticized the science journalists who participated.
 Cosmos Magazines Elizabeth Finkel said that the confidentiality clause had allowed Séralini's story to "prance unfettered" before second opinions arrived.